SitecorePowerShell/Book/web-api.md

 ### Security

-The integration point can be completely disabled through configuration as described [here](security.md).
+The integration point can be completely disabled through configuration as described [here](security.md) for Restfulv2.